 The Hotel and Convention Center idea won’t be going away

-In reading the Master Plan, note the site planning that Albert Kahn did to determine where the hotel, conference center could go.
+In reading the Master Plan, note the site planning that Albert Kahn did to determine where the hotel and conference center could go.
 It identifies three different locations for this “suggested” facility.
 WCC’s preferred location is currently zoned Recreational/Conservation.
 It’s also directly southeast of the Ann Arbor sewage treatment plant.
 The second location, which is in the OE parking lot, seems to encroach on the Washtenaw County Road Commission right-of-way, but the county GIS system could be wrong.
 The third location sits at the corner of Huron River Drive and Clark Road, and would necessitate removal of a lot of trees.
 It would also cause a lot of traffic problems in an already problematic area.

 The other thing to ponder on Page 52 is the following description under “Themes.”
 Somewhat cryptically, it reads: